irina-nita/checker-rs/mw/secret/README.md

-#### Bash scrypt to build environment and run checker with encrypted file.
+#### Bash script to build environment and run checker with encrypted file.

 ### `Usage`
 ```bash